 We will write to you within 14 days of receiving your request for a review confirming our final position on your complaint and explaining our reasons.

 We have eight weeks to consider your complaint.
 If we have not resolved it within this time you may complain to the Legal Ombudsman.

 If you are still unhappy you can ask the Legal Ombudsman to look into your complaint.
 You can contact the Legal Ombudsman:

 by post at PO Box 6806, Wolverhampton, WV1 9WJ

 by email: firstname.lastname@example.org

-You must usually refer your complaint within six months of our final written response to your complaint and within six years of the act or omission about which you are complaining occurring (or within three years of you becoming aware of it).
+You must usually refer your complaint within six months of our final written response to your complaint and within one year of the act or omission about which you are complaining occurring (or within one year of you becoming aware of it).
 Further details are available on the website: legalombudsman.org.uk.